trishume/sympy-wiki-with-svn/GSoC-2011-Organization-Application.md

 progress and to see the things that they are doing, as well as to help them fix mistakes early.

-If, despite these things a student disappears, or does not work up to their potential, the mentor and the SymPy organization admin will try to sit down with the student in an IRC conversation or via some other medium to try to see what is holding him back and how he can be brought back on track.
-If necessary, we may need to adjust the goals as originally stated in the student's application, because it is better for a student to do a reduced amount than to do nothing at all.
+If, despite these things, a student disappears, or does not work up to their potential, the mentor and the SymPy organization admin will try to sit down with the student in an IRC conversation or via some other medium to try to see what is holding him back and how he can be brought back on track.
+If necessary, we may need to adjust the goals as originally stated in the student's application, because it is better for a student to do a reduced amount of work than to do nothing at all.
 If nothing works, we may be forced to fail the student in his midterm or final evaluation, but this will be a last resort, because it will be to everyone's benefit if the student can be brought back on track.
-If the student stops being responsive, we will require him to report daily, what work was done.
-If even that doesn't help, then before failing him, the issue will be raised and discussed among all the mentors (and in the past it was discussed with the Python Software Foundation, who was the umbrella organization).
-If SymPy is accepted as a standalone organization, we will try to discuss this (privately) with similar organizations, like Python Software Foundation, to get an outside opinion.
-If in doubts, also the main GSoC list for mentors will be used.
-So that we can make sure that the student was not treated/failed unfairly.
+If the student stops being responsive, we will require him to report daily on what work he did.
+If  that doesn't help, then before failing him, we will raise the issue among all the mentors (in the past it was discussed with the Python Software Foundation, who was the umbrella organization).
+If SymPy is accepted as a standalone organization, we will try to discuss this (privately) with similar organizations, like the Python Software Foundation, to get an outside opinion.
+If there are any doubts, we will also use the main GSoC list for mentors.
+This is so that we can make sure that the student was not treated/failed unfairly.

 From the 16 students that SymPy had so far, one project had to be ended at midterm, and we had followed the above procedure in that case.